 8.3 Each indemnity provided by the Buyer is a continuing obligation separate and independent from the parties’ other obligations and survives the expiry or earlier termination of this Agreement.

-9.1 The Seller may by written notice immediately cancel the Agreement for the delivery of any future instalment of Material and re-sell the Material and/or demand immediate payment of all amounts outstanding (whether or not then due and payable):
+9.1 The Seller may by written notice immediately terminate the Agreement for the delivery of any future instalment of Material and re-sell the Material and/or demand immediate payment of all amounts outstanding (whether or not then due and payable):

 (a) if the Buyer fails to perform or observe any material term of this Agreement (including payment terms);

 (b) if the Buyer, in the reasonable opinion of the Seller, has unsatisfactory credit worthiness or fails to comply with revised payment terms, or provide the security, as required by the Seller under clause 2.3;

 (c) if the Buyer has any of its property seized by a holder of any security;